harshraj22/problem_solving/solution/Intern/cheatSheet/Set Matrix Zeros.md

 Basic Idea Used: Use first element in row and col as flag to indicate if there is a 0 in corresponding row/ col. Handle the case of first row/ col seperately

+Also Tried: Setting flag at first element of row/ col if element is 0, but numbers of matrix can be -ve, also the elements are in range of int.
+Thus it didn't seem to work.

 ```c++
 class Solution {
 public: